arbll/leekwars/README.md

-# LeakWars kiting AI
+# LeekWars kiting AI
-An attempt at an AI for the online game [LeakWars](https://leekwars.com/) written in CoffeeScript.
+An attempt at an AI for the online game [LeekWars](https://leekwars.com/) written in CoffeeScript.

 ## Approach